emirhangumus/Elipse/README.md

 This project was created using `bun init` in bun v1.0.0.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
 # Usage

+!!!!
+THIS REPO FOR ONLY FUN!
+DO NOT USE IT !!!!

 ```ts
 // create an Elipse app
 const app = createElipseApp({